ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

         <kws-condition condition={condition} ref={ref}></kws-condition>
 ```

 Note that the class for `kws-temperature` is set using `class` just like in normal HTML and not using the usual React `className` hack-around.
-That is because this is a custom element and not either a standard HTML element or a React component.
+That is because this is a custom element and neither a standard HTML element nor a React component.

 Also note the "ref" bit on the `kws-condition`.
 That is necessary because we need to pass the `iconPaths` object to the web component.
-However, React doesn't particularily work well with standard web components and will only pass the a string to the property, so instead, we will get a ref to the element and then we will use the Effect hook to set the property as such:
+However, React doesn't particularily work well with standard web components and will only pass this as an attribute (that is, using a string), so instead we will get a ref to the element and then we will use the Effect hook to set the property as such:

 ```TypeScript
 import React, { useEffect, useRef, useState } from 'react';